smilers/windows-itpro-docs/windows/deployment/mbr-to-gpt.md

 In the following example:

-1. Using DiskPart, the current disk partition layout is displayed before the conversion.
+1. Using DiskPart the current disk partition layout is displayed before the conversion.
 Three partitions are present on the MBR disk (disk 0):

     - A system reserved partition.
     - A Windows partition.